ONU Law Announces 25% Tuition Reduction for 2014-15

 Beginning with the 2014-15 academic year, the College of Law will reduce its tuition rate levels by 20-25 percent off its 2013-14 tuition rates (reduced by $8,926 to a rate of $24,800).
 While the tuition reduction helps make a legal education more affordable, everything else about ONU’s innovative law program will remain the same.

-Rick Bales, dean of the College of Law said, “The ONU Law Promise is about affordable excellence.
+Rick Bales said, “The ONU Law Promise is about affordable excellence.
 We believe every student should have the opportunity to receive a private legal education at a price that allows for long-term success and minimal debt.”

 Current law students also will see the same reduction in tuition to $24,800.
 Many students – those with no scholarship or with a scholarship less than $8,926 per year – will see a net tuition decrease of up to $8,926 per year.
 Other students – those with a scholarship of $8,926 or more per year who maintain their academic requirement for their scholarship – will pay no more net tuition in 2014-15 than they did in 2013-14, because the tuition reduction will be offset by a commensurate reduction in their scholarship awards.
 All students will benefit, however, from the University’s pledge to not increase nominal tuition for the 2014-15 academic year.